 Graduates of Bentley University are talented and ethical individuals who make significant contributions in their own organizations and communities, and within the broader society.
-Students build skills through academic courses, state-of-the-art high-tech labs and experience-based opportunities such as education abroad and service-learning .
+Students build skills through academic courses and state-of-the-art high-tech labs and experience-based opportunities such as education abroad and service-learning.

-In a variety of ways and settings, students gain the ability to 1) examine situations and issues from different perspectives; 2) understand and apply data and other forms of information to
+In a variety of ways and settings, students gain the ability to:

-2) understand and apply data and other forms of information to decision-making; 3) use technology to full advantage; 4) connect people and ideas; 5) operate comfortably with ambiguity and risk; and 6) work effectively with diverse individuals and groups.
+- · Examine situations and issues from different perspectives; - Understand and apply data and other forms of information to decision-making; - · Use technology to full advantage; - · Connect people and ideas; - · Operate comfortably with ambiguity and risk; and - · Work effectively with diverse individuals and groups.